Medically reviewed by Drugs.com. Last updated on May 5, 2022.

 Pharmacologic Class: Serotonin Receptor Agonist, 5-HT4

-tegaserod was withdrawn from the U.S. market on March 30, 2007, due to a higher chance of heart attack, stroke, and worsening chest pain that can become a heart attack in patients treated with tegaserod compared to placebo (sugar pills) .
-On July 27, 2007, tegaserod was made available under a restricted access program called treatment IND; however, as of April 2, 2008, tegaserod is no longer available under a treatment IND, and is only available for use in emergency situations.
+Tegaserod was withdrawn from the U.S. market on March 30, 2007, due to an increased risk of heart attack, stroke, and worsening chest pain that can become a heart attack in patients treated with tegaserod compared to placebo (sugar pills).
+On July 27, 2007, tegaserod was made available under a restricted access program called treatment IND, however, as of April 2, 2008, tegaserod is no longer available under a treatment IND, and is only available for use in emergency situations.
 For further information and to see if you qualify for treatment with tegaserod for emergency use, you should consult your doctor.
-Your doctor will then contact FDA's Division for Drug Information about the emergency IND process at email@example.com .
+Your doctor will then contact FDA's Division for Drug Information about the emergency IND process at email@example.com.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For tegaserod, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to tegaserod or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of tegaserod in the pediatric population.
 Safety and efficacy have not been established.

 Tegaserod is not for use in women 65 years of age or older.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Interactions with medicines